Enzidayo/Polyu_AAE2004_group3/README.md

 ## Task2

 ### Methodology
 The cost along the jet stream is reduced by 5%.
-Using the scenario 1 of Task1 as the background, setting up the jet stream that the most of the path pass trough it is the best choice.
+Using the scenario 1 of Task1 as the background, setting up the jet stream that the most of the path pass through it is the best choice.
+After finding the new required time cost, use the formula(C = CF x F + CT x T + Cc) to calsulate the new cost.

 ### Results